 Exposure to diesel particulates, lead, manganese, mercury, methylene chloride and other pollutants are known to affect brain function and to affect the developing baby.
 Two previous studies also found associations between exposure to air pollution during pregnancy and autism in children.

 The researchers examined data from Nurses’ Health Study II, a long-term study based at Brigham and Women’s Hospital involving 116,430 nurses that began in 1989.
 Among that group, the authors studied 325 women who had a child with autism and 22,000 women who had a child without the disorder.
 They looked at associations between autism and levels of pollutants at the time and place of birth.
 They used air pollution data from the U.S. Environmental Protection Agency to estimate women’s exposure to pollutants while pregnant.
-They also adjusted for the influence of factors such as income, education
+They also adjusted for the influence of factors such as income, education, and smoking during pregnancy.

 The results concluded that women who lived in the 20% of locations with the highest levels of diesel particulates or mercury in the air were twice as likely to have a child with autism as those who lived in the 20% of areas with the lowest levels.